MaterializeInc/materialize/doc/developer/metabase-demo.md

 psql -h localhost -p 6875
 ```

-Set the database and create the sources:
+Next, you will need to set the database, create the sources,
+and materialize all of the sources into views:

 ```console
 $ set database to "materialize";